4.5 Magnitude Earthquake Rocks Near Pleasant Hill

 PLEASANT HILL (CBS SF) — A pair of earthquakes, measuring 2.5 and 4.5 magnitude respectively, struck just south of Pleasant Hill on Monday evening, rocking the East Bay, authorities said.

-According to the U.S. Geological Survey, the 2.5 quake struck at 10:23 p.m. about a mile south of Pleasant Hill and was followed nearly 10 minutes later by the 4.5 temblor.
+According to the U.S. Geological Survey, the 2.5 quake struck at 10:23 p.m. about a mile south of Pleasant Hill, near I-680, and was followed nearly 10 minutes later by the 4.5 temblor.

+USGS said they recorded 30,000 responses to their “Did You Feel It?” page at 11 p.m., even from users as far as Reno and Fresno, according to Amy Vaughan of USGS.

+Vaughan said it wasn’t unusual for the quake to cause tremors that were felt wide and far away from the Bay Area.
+“Still a little surprising, but not entirely,” she said.

 The quakes were felt throughout the Bay Area.
-There were no immediate reports of injury or damage.
+There were no immediate reports of injury or damage, according to PG&E and Contra Costa Fire.

+KPIX 5 meteorologist Darren Peck said the quakes were not on the San Andreas fault nor the Hayward fault.
+“The epicenter of this earthquake is too far inland to have been on either of the two big ones,” Peck said.

+KPIX 5 reporter Betty Yu said her news van was shaking as she was finishing up her report in Lafayette.

-BART said it was slowing transit on its East Bay lines to inspect them for damage.
+BART said it was slowing trains system wide to inspect lines for damage.

+The Auto Zone on Pacheco Boulevard in Pleasant Hill was rattled, with products being sent off the shelves and scattered on the floor.

+KPIX reporter Juliette Goodrich said she felt the quake for five to seven seconds.
+“It was not a swaying motion, it was definitely a jolt and a frantic shaking motion,” she said.
+“It almost felt like someone was on the outside shaking our house.”

-Just days before the 30th anniversary of the deadly and destructive 1989 Loma Prieta quake, local residents said Monday night’s shake reminded of the deadly and destructive 1989 Loma Prieta quake.
+Just days before the 30th anniversary of the deadly and destructive 1989 Loma Prieta quake, local residents said Monday night’s shake reminded them of that temblor.

 Wendy Kress said her home was rocked in Walnut Creek.